Dot distribution map: History

-The point feature map was also reinvented in the mid-19th Century, with epidemiology again being a leading driver, especially the search for the cause of cholera, which was recognized as occurring in clear geographic patterns.
+The point feature map was also reinvented in the mid-19th century, with epidemiology again being a leading driver, especially the search for the cause of cholera, which was recognized as occurring in clear geographic patterns.
 Among the variety of maps created between 1820 and 1850 are some showing the locations of every case in a region.
 A notable example was an 1849 map by Thomas Shapter in his history of the 1832-1834 Cholera outbreak in Exeter.
 The map is innovative in using different point symbols to represent the cases in each of the three years.
 Shapter did not go so far as identifying the cause of the disease clusters he observed, his map was influential; John Snow later cited it as an inspiration for his own work.

-When a large outbreak occurred in London in 1854, Dr. John Snow collected data about the individual cases, especially their location in Soho (London), using nascent methods of spatial analysis and contact tracing to conclude that contaminated water was the disease vector, and successfully had the source shut off.
+When a large outbreak occurred in London in 1854, Dr. John Snow collected data about the individual cases, especially their location in Soho, using nascent methods of spatial analysis and contact tracing to conclude that contaminated water was the disease vector, and successfully had the source shut off.
 The map that accompanied his 1855 report showed individual cases, stacked at each house location, clearly showing a concentration around the Broad Street Pump as well as gaps in locations that had other water sources.
 The map is now hailed as revolutionary; although its role in the investigation itself and its effect on settling the debate over the cause of the disease is often overstated, it does deserve recognition for Snow's insight that a map was the most effective tool for communicating the spatial patterns of the disease.

 In later years, dot maps do not appear to have been as prolific as other types of thematic maps, possibly due to the time needed to create them.
 Many were seen as an accomplishment worthy of academic publication on their own.
-A hybrid technique emerged in early 20th Century maps of population density, using representative dots in rural areas with proportional circles to represent major cities.
-The dot density method became standardized during this period, and design guidelines developed, such that the technique could be taught in the cartography textbooks of the mid-20th Century.
+A hybrid technique emerged in early 20th century maps of population density, using representative dots in rural areas with proportional circles to represent major cities.
+The dot density method became standardized during this period, and design guidelines developed, such that the technique could be taught in the cartography textbooks of the mid-20th century.

 Geographic information systems have made the generation of dot density maps relatively easy by automating the placement of the individual dots, although the results are often less satisfactory than those that were manually crafted.
 A significant technological advance has been the availability of very large datasets, such as millions of geocoded social media posts, and innovations in how to visualize them.
 The resultant maps are able to show detailed patterns of geographic distributions.